-Can a private mortgage be switched to a government-backed mortgage?
+Can people go from a private mortgage to a government-backed mortgage?

-“There might some loans on a bank balance sheet that are available for Fannie Mae or Freddie Mac to buy,” DeMarco says.
+“There might be some loans on a bank balance sheet that are available for Fannie Mae or Fredidie Mac to buy,” DeMarco says.
 “But if they’re already in forbearance, it’s unclear if Fannie and Freddie will buy them.”

 Do borrowers pay extra interest if they get a forbearance?